We provide you an overview of the most searched keywords and visited pages

 The task of the external auditor is to examine Atlas Copco’s annual accounts and accounting practices, as well as to review the Board and the CEO’s management of the company.
-At the Annual General Meeting 2015 the auditing firm Deloitte AB was elected external auditor until the AGM 2017 in compliance with a proposal from the Nomination Committee.
-The principal auditor is Jan Berntsson, Authorized Public Accountant at Deloitte AB.
+The auditing firm Deloitte AB was elected external auditor until the AGM 2018 in compliance with a proposal from the Nomination Committee.
+The principal auditor is Thomas Strömberg, Authorized Public Accountant at Deloitte AB.

 Atlas Copco puts a lot of emphasis on environmental, social and governance performance, all of which are measured regularly and reported in the financial statements under Sustainability Notes.
 Since 2001, the financial statements are prepared annually in accordance with Global Reporting Initiative (GRI) guidelines.

 Internal controls over financial reporting are prepared in accordance with the Swedish Code of Corporate Governance as stipulated by the Swedish Companies Act.